 The altitude: I will reach the worlds highest city in Peru: 5 100M (16732ft).

 On completion I will be the first woman to walk the length of the world; first completed by George Meegan in 1982.
 George holds the Guinness record for the: The longest unbroken march of all time.

 Racing the Americans

 The attempt isn’t unchallenged.
 One duo have 16 months head start on me.

 Can I beat them?

 I am trying to catch up with them but it will be a push!
 Hopefully they say g’day when I do.
 There is one small technicality: we’re not guided by the same goals – but in the name of good spirits we may as well be on the same path!

-1) They’re affiliated with missionaries (or so an article told me) so they stop to give back along their way – their goal is 5 years so I hope I can catch them.
+1) They’re affiliated with missionaries (or so an article told me) stopping to give back along their way – their goal is 5 years so I hope I can catch them.